FAQs for landlords: Upcoming EPC reforms & minimum energy efficiency standards

 General EPC changes

-What are the proposed upcoming changes to Energy Performance Certificate (EPC) assessments?
+What are the upcoming changes to Energy Performance Certificate (EPC) assessments?

-The UK Government plans to revamp how Energy Performance Certificates (EPCs) display energy efficiency, as outlined in their Reforms to the Energy Performance of Buildings Regime consultation.
+The UK Government will revamp how Energy Performance Certificates (EPCs) display energy efficiency, as outlined in their Reforms to the Energy Performance of Buildings Regime consultation.

-Instead of a single energy efficiency rating (A-F), EPCs are likely to feature four headline metrics:
+Instead of a single energy efficiency rating (A-F), EPCs will feature four headline metrics:

 • Fabric Performance – Measures insulation and building efficiency.